arh/sim-ideal/README.md

 - lru-ziqi: Based on PRAM environment.
 If the victim is clean, evict it.
 If the victim is dirty, evict consecutive dirty pages whose length is above the threshold.
 If none is bigger the threshold, evict the first dirty page along with its consecutive dirty ones.
 - lru-dynamic: Based on lru-ziqi.
 But the threshold is dynamic and initialized to 1.
 If in the cache, consecutive dirty pages' length is bigger than the threshold could be found, add the threshold by 1.
 If not, cut the threshold into half.
 - lru-dynamicB: Based on lru-ziqi.
 But the threshold is dynamic and initialized to 1.
 If in the cache, consecutive dirty pages' length is bigger than the threshold could be found, add the threshold by 1.
 If not, decrease the threshold by 1.
+- lru-hotCold: Based on lru-dynamic.
+Split cache into hot zone and cold zone.
+Hot zone is some percentage of all the pages that near MRU position and cold zone is the remaining percentage of all the pages that near LRU position.
+When evicting consecutive dirty pages, we flush them all back but only evicting dirty pages on cold zone and keep those pages in hot zone.
+Put it another way, we flush back those dirty pages in hot zone and change their status from dirty to clean.

 Input Trace Format